Richard W. Luther: Playing career

 In high school, Luther was a three-year star football player at John Adams High School in Cleveland, Ohio.

 For college, Luther played tackle for the Western Reserve Red Cats and was a member of the team that won the 1941 Sun Bowl.

 Coaching career

 In 1942, Luther began coaching as an assistant football coach for his alma mater, Western Reserve, before leaving for three years to serve in the United States Navy during World War II.
 He returned to Western Reserve in 1946 and served again an assistant coach.
-During the 1947 season, head coachTom Davies was fired after five games, and Luther was named head coach, finishing the season out at a 3–1 record.
+During the 1947 season, head coach Tom Davies was fired after five games, and Luther was named head coach, finishing the season out at a 3–1 record.
 He returned to being an assistant coach for the 1948 and 1949 seasons with the hiring of former Cleveland Browns player Mike Scarry, until again he named as the head coach for the 1950 season.